nopayleave/alertweb/TRADINGVIEW_SETUP.md

 If your alerts aren't showing up:

 1. Verify your webhook URL is correct
-2. Check that your JSON format in the TradingView message field is valid
+2. Ensure "Alert() function calls only" is selected
-3. Make sure your Vercel deployment is running properly
+3. Check that your Vercel deployment is running properly
+4. Look at the Vercel function logs for any errors
-4. Check the browser console for any errors
+5. Check the browser console for any errors

 Remember that TradingView free accounts have limitations on the number of alerts you can create.